 This functionality will be built on the R7/R55 platform of the POS code and will be included in the R56 release.

-The MPOS application ends the suspended MPOS transaction upon receipt of the Committed Transaction call so that the transaction cannot be resumed again.
+The x/mPOS application ends the suspended x/mPOS transaction upon receipt of the Committed Transaction call so that the transaction cannot be resumed again.

-All suspended transactions returned from MPOS are valid transactions.
+All suspended transactions returned from x/mPOS are valid transactions.

 Out of Scope